UK Appliance Error Codes

 1. Turn the machine off, unplug it, and allow the cycle to fully stop.

-4. Book an engineer if the code repeats with normal water supply and drainage.
+5. Avoid repeated resets if IE returns immediately after restart, and book an engineer if the code repeats with normal external water supply and drainage.

 Can I fix this myself?